quz105/MVP-audio-AE-detector/Scripts/k-fold_validation/README.md

    ```
    kfold_data_preparation.py <original transcription directory> <result directory> <dataset size> K

-   Note: For the original transcriptions used in experiment, please refer to the directory, "./Transcriptions"
+   Note: For the original transcriptions, please refer to the directory, "./Transcriptions"
    ```
 2. create feature vectors for each k-folded dataset
    ```